yifei99/SAL-Cryptopulse/README.md

 All results are saved in the results/cryptopulse_results directory.

 ## 💡 Contributing
-Feel free to use thi research work.
+Feel free to use this research work.
 Let’s build a smarter CryptoPulse together!

 ## 📝 Citation
 @article{salcryptopulse2024,